Introduction

 and hence we need to use the log relative risk as beta and exponentiate

-it (link = "exponential"
+it (link = exp

 ).
-Furthermore we can go to the
+Furthermore we can go to the original

-for the log risk and then exponentiated.
+log risk and then exponentiated.

 Mathematically the explanation of why this happens is because usually relative risks, odds ratios and hazard ratios are transformed to the log-scale to estimate the confidence intervals.
 You can see in Wikipedia, for example, the classic formulas for the relative risks CIs and for the odds ratios all involve a log-transform.